Substance Abuse and Addiction Treatment Resources in Kincheloe

 Kincheloe Drug & Alcohol Rehab, Detox & Treatment Resources

 Kincheloe is located at the eastern side of Kinross Charter Township about 37 miles north of St. Ignace and 20 miles southwest of Sault Sainte Marie.
 The Kincheloe Air Force Base formally occupied this area that is approximately 7,265 acres.
 The city has been able to survive through the years since the air force base was closed in 1977 when 3,200 military personnel were transferred and 700 civilian employees laid off.
-While Kincheloe is struggling to regain its stability after the closure of the air force base, another challenge is has made its way to the city.
+While Kincheloe is struggling to regain its stability after the closure of the air force base, another challenge has made its way to the city.

 You’re not alone in this struggle.